 At the other end of the century, after graduating from Brown, I backpacked through Europe, ran the bulls in Pamplona and, with my grandfather’s inheritance, attended Northwestern’s Medill School of Journalism.
 I traveled west to my first job in Los Angeles, where I would meet an MG-roadster-driving Jersey girl and her Shepherd-Husky.

-We obeyed a pull of gravity back east, where I attended the School of Visual Arts in New York and started a career in marketing.
+We loved California, but obeyed a pull of gravity back East, where I attended the School of Visual Arts in New York and started a career in marketing.
 Working for small and large ad agencies before starting my own shop in the village of Tribeca in downtown New York, I created campaigns for Business Week, I Love New York, BMW Motorcycles, and other brands.

 Also published on Medium